RichardLitt/awesome-conferences/contributing.md

 # Contribute

-awesome-conferences is a community effort.
+Awesome-conferences is a community effort.

 Please ensure your pull request adheres to the following guidelines: